nhselect/step1-training/content/items/paper-survey.md

 ---
-title: Survey - Usability of the existing paper-based version of the Step 1 proficiencies
+title: Survey - Usability of the existing paper-based version of the Steps proficiencies
 slug: paper-survey
 roles:
   - administrator